jgmalcolm/nsghandbook/_topics/trauma_spine.md

 # Spinal cord injury

-## ABCs
+- ABCs

-## ASIA score: Prefer to examine at 72h.
+- ASIA score: Prefer to examine at 72h.
-A = Complete.
+  - A = Complete.
 Sensory and motor all lost, no sacral signs.
-B = Incomplete.
-Sensory but no motor preserved more than 3 levels below injury (sacral sensation) C = Incomplete.
+  - B = Incomplete.
+Sensory but no motor preserved more than 3 levels below injury (sacral sensation)
+  - C = Incomplete.
 Sensory and motor preserved, minimal motor.
 0-2/5 strength in more than half of muscles below level.
-D = Incomplete.
+  - D = Incomplete.
 Sensory and motor preserved, functional.
 3-5/5 in more than half of muscles below level.
-E = Normal, return of all sensory/motor function.
+  - E = Normal, return of all sensory/motor function.

 # C-spine injury
-from Neurosurgery, March 2013
 - Airway: maintain immobilization with intubation
 - Breathing: consider paralysis of intercostals/diaphragm with hypoventilation
 - Circulation: Consider spinal shock with hemorrhagic/cardiogenic shock.